kubernetes-study-guide/Kubernetes-Study-Guide/Section-05-the-basics/01_Declaritive_vs_Imperative_Approaches/README.md

 - `kubectl expose`
 - `kubectl delete`
 - `kubectl edit`
+- `kubectl replace --force -f ./pod.json` - This basically is `kubectl delete` following by `kubectl create` rolled into on.

 For example to imperitavely create our pod we would use the `kubectl run` command: